yolani/SonnenBatteryDataCollector/README.md

 ## Run it

-- Either directely as a Python-SCript: "python3 main.py"
+- Either directely as a Python-Script: "python3 main.py"
 - As a docker image: "docker run -d yolani/sbdc[:latest]"